M-Jamil/Zakat/README.md

 OpenOffice or Libreoffice Micro Security:
 -----------------------------------------

-The programe equires Micros to execute to perfom Database tasks, mso please change micro security from High to Medium after installing OpenOffice or LibreOffice.
+The programe equires Micros to execute to perfom Database tasks, so please change micro security from High to Medium after installing OpenOffice or LibreOffice.

-You can change setting as follows:-
+You can change this setting form:

 (For Window OS) Tools > Option > Security > Micro Security > select Medium > OK
 (For MAC OS) OpenOffice > Prefrences > Security > Micro Security > select Medium > OK

-Once perfomed above task simply open ODB file to use Yearly Zakat Calculation &amp; Distribution Database.
+Once perfomed above tasks simply open ODB file to start using "Yearly Zakat Calculation &amp; Distribution Database".

 Thanks for using it.